CMSgov/bluebutton-site-static/developers.md

 Resources:

 - Get User Profile from an Authorization Token
-- Get all Explanation of Benefit Records for an Individual Beneficiary
+- Get all Explanation of Benefit Records for an Individual beneficiary
-- Get all Patient Records for an Individual Beneficiary
+- Get all Patient Records for an Individual beneficiary
-- Get all Coverage Information for an Individual Beneficiary
+- Get all Coverage Information for an Individual beneficiary

 As a security measure the date of birth, SSN, and HICN will not be provided by the CMS Blue Button API.